Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Examples

 \subsection{$Y \subset V_{22}$ (degree 22)}

-Let $X$ be the zero locus of $(\Lambda^2 \Uscr^*)^{\oplus 3}$ in $\Gr(3,7)$, where $\Uscr$ denotes the universal bundle. $X$ a Fano variety of type $V_{22}$ and a smooth anticanonical divisor $Y \subset X$ is a K3 surface of degree $22$.
+Let $X$ be the zero locus of a general section of $(\Lambda^2 \Uscr^*)^{\oplus 3}$ in $\Gr(3,7)$, where $\Uscr$ denotes the universal bundle. $X$ a Fano variety of type $V_{22}$ and a very general anticanonical divisor $Y \subset X$ is a K3 surface of degree $22$.
 A full exceptional collection of vector bundles on $X$ was constructed by Kuznetsov in \cite{KuznetsovV22} (see \cite[Theorem 2]{KuznetsovV22MPIM} for the proof of the fullness, also see \cite[Theorem 4.1]{KuznetsovFano}):

-Here $E$ is a vector bundle of rank $2$, see e.g. \cite{KuznetsovV22} for the construction.
+Here $E$ is a vector bundle of rank $2$, for the construction see e.g. \cite{KuznetsovV22}, \cite{BKM}.
 Applying a sequence of $3$ mutations, we obtain another exceptional collection, which automatically consists of shifted vector bundles by Proposition \ref{prop:sheavesremain}: